Doorda/Getting-Started/terms/README.md

 Dependent on the source some of our datasets will have two variants. **Snapshot**, most recent view of the data, and **Ledger** list of transactions up to the snapshot view.
 Snapshots are best used to view `Current` status and Ledgers are best used to track historical changes.

-Currently only our DoordaBiz product has a Ledger offering.
+Currently, only DoordaBiz product has a Ledger offering.

 ### DoordaBiz
 DoordaBiz contains information on companies and associated appointments.
 All tables can be joined by `company_number` column